anywhichway/lmdb-cluster/README.md

 If `offset` is present, then the range is not complete.
 Request the exact same URL as before, but with the `offset` set to the value of the `offset` property of the result object.
 This will return the next page of results.
 When a JavaScript client library is written, the object will even have a `next()` method.

+## MOVE /data/:environment/:name/:key?key=:newKey,&version=:version&ifVersion=:ifversion

+Moves the value at `:key` to `:newKey`.
+The `newKey` will be in the same `:environment` and database.
+If `:version` is provided, it will be used for the moved version.
+Moving will only occur when the version of the original matches `:ifversion`, when `:ifversion` is provided.
+Returns `true` if successful, otherwise `false`.
+The actual move involves making a copy and deleting the original inside a transaction.

 ## PATCH /data/:environment/:name/:key?version=:version&ifVersion=:ifversion

 Patches a value (the contents of the request body) into the database `:name` at the `:key`, optionally with the `version` provided.
 If `ifVersion` is provided, only patches if the version of the old value is `:ifversion`.